benhurdavies/magic-router/README.md

 ### API Guidelines

-All the controllers in the controller folder are loaded using the consign package and the default routes are configured automatically using the controller-router.
+All the controllers in the controller folder are loaded and the default routes are configured automatically by the magic-router.

+> The default router will be : Hostname/controller(controller filename without extension)/action(method name)

 From app.js
 ```javascript